All Collections

 3. Approving the plan (or take a snapshot if you've already approved your plan on the farm)

-The planning grid is a 12 month table view of all of your accounts that sit within your accounting account's chart of accounts.
+The planning grid is a 12-month table view of your accounts within your preferred accounting software’s chart of accounts.

-To build your plan in the planning grid, all you need to do is enter values into the grid and it'll auto save as you go along.
+To build your plan in the planning grid, all you need to do is enter values into the grid, which will auto-save as you go along.

-Wanting to add transactions with a bit more detail?
-Check our the article on using detailed transactions / account schedules.
+Do you want to add transactions with more detail?
+Check out the article on using detailed transactions/account schedules.

-Production trackers are where you keep track of and record production movements - that could be recording milk production, adding a livestock sale, or planning a crop harvest.
+Production trackers are where you track and record production movements - that could be recording milk production, adding a livestock sale, or planning a crop harvest.

-For any type of production you want to track, you'll need to setup a production tracker.
-The trackers share common elements between them, but also have different setups and options available depending on how you'd like to use them.
+You'll need to set up a production tracker for any production you want to track.
+The trackers share common elements but also have different setups and options depending on how you'd like to use them.

 Approving the plan